Short Cycling: What It Does to Your Air Conditioner and How to Prevent It

 Fortunately, there are plenty of ways you can put an end to your air conditioner’s short cycling issues:

 Check your air filter.
 Believe it or not, a clogged air filter can cause a wide variety of air conditioning issues.
-It’s a good idea to check your air filter and change it if it’s caked with dust and
+It’s a good idea to check your air filter and change it if it’s caked with dust and debris.

 Check your air conditioner’s refrigerant levels.
 It’s a good idea to have a trained professional check the levels and, if necessary, add more refrigerant.
 Your HVAC professional will also track down any leaks within the air conditioning system.

 Replace the low-pressure control switch.
 If you are still dealing with short cycling issues after checking all of the above, you should have your HVAC professional replace this component with a brand new one.

 Check the compressor.
 A failing compressor may also exhibit short cycling symptoms, so it’s a good idea to have your HVAC professional check and, if necessary, replace the compressor.